What Are the Requirements for Becoming a School Administrator?

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reports that job openings for principals are projected to increase 6% between 2012 and 2022, which is slower than average compared to other job sectors.
+The U.S. Bureau of Labor Statistics (BLS) reports that job openings for principals are projected to increase 6% between 2014 and 2024, which is about average compared to other job sectors.
 Growth in this field will be limited by local and state government budget constraints.
-The median salary for education administrators at the elementary and secondary levels was $88,380 as of 2013, per the BLS.
+The median salary for education administrators at the elementary and secondary levels was $89,540 as of 2014, per the BLS.